7pranayama

 Supta Baddha Konasana

 The practice of Supta Baddha Konasana Yoga keeps both your mind and body healthy.
 The muscles of the waist and hips are strong.
 Supta Baddha Konasana is a very simple yoga asana.
 You can do this for 30 to 60 seconds.
-This asana stretches the knee, thighs and groin area.
-Perfome this yoga after eating gets rid of the problem of digestive system and spine pain.
+This asana stretches the knee, thighs, and groin area.
+Performing this yoga after eating helps get rid of the problem of digestive system and spine pain.

 Conclusion